Elijah Thomas

-Elijah Thomas (born October 10, 1996) is an American professional basketball player.
-He played college basketball for the Clemson Tigers and the Texas A&M Aggies.
+Elijah Reshard Thomas (born October 10, 1996) is an American professional basketball player for the Al Ahli Manama of the FIBA West Asia Super League.
+He played college basketball for the Texas A&M Aggies and Clemson Tigers.

-Early life and high school career
+Early life

 Thomas grew up in South Dallas and befriended Jordan Mickey in elementary school.
 When Deion Sanders opened Prime Prep Academy, both Mickey and Thomas decided to join.
 Prior to his junior season, Thomas transferred to Lancaster High School in Lancaster, Texas.
-In the final game of the regular season, he had 39 points and 20 rebounds as Lancaster defeated MacArthur High School 87-66.
+In the final game of the regular season, he had 39 points and 20 rebounds as Lancaster defeated MacArthur High School 87–66.
 Thomas was named District 15-4A most valuable player as a junior.
 As a senior, he helped the team win the Class 5A state championship and averaged 26 points and 14 rebounds per game.
 Ranked the No. 29 recruit in his class according to ESPN, he committed to Texas A&M, the first school to offer him a scholarship, on October 21, 2014.
 Thomas chose the Aggies over offers from Illinois, LSU, Oklahoma State and SMU.

 College career

 Thomas averaged 3.8 points and 2.5 rebounds per game as a freshman, but saw his minutes decline due to the emergence of Tyler Davis.
 On January 6, 2016, he announced he was transferring to Clemson after taking visits to Nebraska and Arizona.
 As a sophomore, Thomas averaged 7.5 points and 4.2 rebounds per game.
-On November 24, 2017, he posted career-highs of 26 points and 16 rebounds in an 84-77 victory over Texas Southern.
+On November 24, 2017, he posted career highs of 26 points and 16 rebounds in an 84–77 victory over Texas Southern.
 He averaged 10.7 points, 8.1 rebounds, and 2.3 blocks per game as a junior, shooting 56 percent from the floor.
 Thomas was named to the ACC All-Defensive Team.
-He had nine double-doubles and helped the Tigers reach to the Sweet 16 of the NCAA Tournament for the first time since 1997.
+He had nine double-doubles and helped the Tigers reach to the Sweet 16 of the NCAA tournament for the first time since 1997.
 As a senior, Thomas averaged 13 points, 7.8 rebounds, and 2.2 blocks per game.
 He was named to the ACC All-Defensive Team for the second straight season, as well as Honorable Mention All-ACC.
 He was the seventh Clemson player to compile 900 points, 600 rebounds and 150 blocks.